apollographql/apollo/docs/source/intro/platform.md

   class webapp,iosapp secondary;
 ```

 The gateway is a GraphQL server, _and so is each implementing service_.
-Each implementing service defines a distinct schema and connects to whichever data stores it needs to populate that schema's fields.
+Each implementing service defines its own schema and connects to whichever data stores it needs to populate that schema's fields.
 The gateway then aggregates these schemas and combines them into a _single_ schema.

 When a client request comes in, the gateway knows which requested fields are owned by which service.
 It intelligently executes operations across whichever combination of services is needed to fully complete the operation.